arielfr/help-in-need-bot/README.md

 # Description

 This is the source-code for a `Facebook Messenger Chat Bot` that is going to empower, help and bring communities together.
-How?

 <img src="https://user-images.githubusercontent.com/4379982/43087314-eaa224a6-8e75-11e8-869d-4d9c421da783.JPG" width="350">

 ## How

-This bot will bring help to people in street situations.
-If you see someone, all you have to do is open Facebook Messenger and search for "Help In Need".
-Once started a conversation you will be able to choose:
+This bot will allow you to empower your community by fostering help with each other.
+If you want to help someone, all you have to do is open Facebook Messenger and search for "Help In Need".
+Once you started a conversation you will be able to choose:

-- Reporting sighting of someone in street situation
+- Reporting someone's in need location
 - Help someone close to you

 <img src="https://user-images.githubusercontent.com/4379982/43087329-f7b5c544-8e75-11e8-86ef-241952ed5358.JPG" width="350">

 ### Report

-Once the options appear you will choose `Report`.
-Below you will see an option to share a location.
+When the options appear you will be able choose `Report`.
+Once you choose this option, you will see a button (`Send Location`) to share someone's in need location.

 <img src="https://user-images.githubusercontent.com/4379982/43087338-03332c04-8e76-11e8-89d6-f38192143598.JPG" width="350">

-In case you are seeing this person share your current location.
-If it was someone you saw while driving or you could not use your phone at that time, it reports the location where you were.
+In case you are close to the person just share your current location, in other case, you can search locaction by address or drag a waypoint on map.

 <img src="https://user-images.githubusercontent.com/4379982/43087354-0febccee-8e76-11e8-85bf-814032ae530e.JPG" width="350">

 Ready, that's easy.
-Now another person can help you.
+Now other people or organizations can find and assist them!

 <img src="https://user-images.githubusercontent.com/4379982/43087363-18a5ea90-8e76-11e8-988b-63db5946fcfd.JPG" width="350">

 ### Help

-Once the options appear you will choose `Help`.
-Below you will see an option to share a location.
+You can also ask for people's in need locations.
+When the options appear you will be able choose `Help`.

 <img src="https://user-images.githubusercontent.com/4379982/43087363-18a5ea90-8e76-11e8-988b-63db5946fcfd.JPG" width="350">